pwintz/pwintz.github.io/_posts/2023-01-09-choosing-mathematical-symbols.md

 $$x_{\mathrm{lb}} \leq x \leq x_{\mathrm{ub}}.$$

-This choice is pretty good, but writing letter subscripts can get tedious and makes equations somewhat messy. y For this reason, I prefer to simply underline $x$ for the lower bound and overline $x$ for the upper bound.
+This choice is pretty good, but writing letter subscripts can get tedious and makes equations somewhat messy.
+For this reason, I prefer to simply underline $x$ for the lower bound and overline $x$ for the upper bound.

 $$\underline{x} \leq x \leq \overline{x}.$$